Start My Answer

 If you've been receiving unwanted calls or notices of debt collection from a company called Frost Arnett, you may be feeling anxious.
 This type of communication, especially if it's continuous and occurs on a regular basis, can put even the most stalwart person on edge.

-Let's explore everything you should know about Frost Arnett and how to beat them.
+But Frost Arnett is legit.
+Let's explore everything you should know about the company and how to settle your debt.

 Is Frost Arnett a legitimate debt collector?

-Frost Arnett is a legitimate debt collector.
-Based in Nashville, Tennessee, they focus on bad medical debt.
+Yes, Frost Arnett is a legitimate debt collector.
+Based in Nashville, Tennessee, the agency focuses on bad medical debt collection.
 If you've received a notice from them, it's likely related to a patient or hospital visit or medical testing.

 What should I do if I receive a letter from Frost Arnett?